EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

  What do you mean by "observer number"?
 -->

 This section specifies the communication Publisher-Broker and Subscriber-Broker, after the previous phases have taken place.
+The operations of publishing and subscribing are defined in {{I-D.ietf-core-coap-pubsub}}.

 ~~~~~~~~~~~~
 +------------+             +------------+              +------------+